Christmas time in Vienna - the most beautiful Christmas markets

 A Christmas market that children also like

-We watch children enjoy listening to a group of large plastic dolls move to the beat of Christmas carols.
-The youngest ones are led around this “orchestra” on ponies.
-How nice is Christmas when you still believe in Santa Claus!
-However, the fun that children and mothers have also infects us.
-Therefore, in a good mood, we continue to stroll through the market, where the white Christkindl-Express trundles towards us.
-However, we prefer to continue strolling past the stalls on foot.
-Finally we leave for our next destination, the
+We watch children delightedly listening to a group of large plastic puppets swaying to the beat of Christmas carols.
+Next to them, the youngest children are led around this "orchestra" on ponies.
+How wonderful Christmas is when you still believe in Santa Claus!
+The fun the children and mothers are having is contagious, too.

 • Handicraft market in front of the Karlskirche - fun and cultural enjoyment at Christmas time in Vienna